Nick Khami

 The Pages Router Limitation

-automatically becomes a serverless function endpoint, not a page that can render documentation.
+In Pages Router, the /pages/api/* directory is reserved exclusively for API routes.
+Any file placed in /pages/api/ automatically becomes a serverless function endpoint, not a page that can render documentation.
 This structural constraint meant:

 - Users couldn't create documentation pages at

-because that entire namespace was reserved for API route handlers - Mintlify's internal endpoints (playground requests, file uploads, OG image generation, cache revalidation) had to live in
+/api/*because that entire namespace was reserved for API route handlers - Mintlify's internal endpoints (playground requests, file uploads, OG image generation, cache revalidation) had to live in

-, blocking the path for everyone
+/pages/api/, blocking the path for everyone

-There was no way to have both API endpoints and rendered pages coexisting under /api
+There was no way to have both API endpoints and rendered pages coexisting under /api.

 The App Router Solution